-Maybe you’re lucky enough to have childcare.
-If you are part of a “social bubble” with other families, you may be able to trade day-time playdates, or have another parent stay with your kids after bedtime so you can go out.
-Maybe your own parents, in-laws, or other family members live in town and can watch your kids.
-Or perhaps you have a regular babysitter or nanny-share.
-Whatever the case may be, if you have safe childcare options, here are some ways to get out and get some distance from your kids for a little while.
+Maybe you’re lucky enough to have childcare, if not there are options you can look into.
+If you are part of a “social pod” with other families, you may be able to trade day-time playdates, or have another parent stay with your kids after bedtime so you can go out.
+If your own parents, in-laws, or other family members live in town see if they can watch your kids.
+Or perhaps reach out to friends for recommendations for a regular babysitter or nanny-share.
+Once you come up with safe childcare options, here are some ways to get out and get some distance from your kids for a little while.

 Hit the Zoo